Suffian Hakim: Literary career

 Described as "one of the most whimsical, creative and unpretentious young voices in Singapore literature", Suffian began dabbling in writing satire while in Ngee Ann Polytechnic, uploading Little Red Riding Tudung and Three Shades of Brown (a parody of Fifty Shades of Grey) to his blog.

 Harris bin Potter and the Stoned Philosopher

 He also started writing a parody of Harry Potter where the main character is re-cast as Singaporean Malay during this time, also uploading it to his blog.
 The stories were then shared widely on social media in Singapore when they were re-launched online in 2013.
 Following an extensive crowdfunding effort, Suffian self-published 300 copies of Harris bin Potter and the Stoned Philosopher (2015) as one of Publishizer's first book project efforts.

 Harris bin Potter was then re-printed with 500 copies, and has since also enjoyed a third print run.
-It will be re-published by Epigram Books in 2019.
+It was re-published by Epigram Books in 2019 and released in 2021.